COSBlab/EMMIVox/tutorials/1-refinement/README.md

-# Tutorial for single-structure refinement with EMMIVOX
+# Tutorial for single-structure refinement with EMMIVox
-These are the steps for refining a single structural model into a cryo-EM maps with EMMIVOX.
+These are the steps for refining a single structural model into a cryo-EM maps with EMMIVox.
 Each step of the procedure will be carried out in a separate directory.

 **Note**: all the python scripts are contained in [`scripts`](https://gitlab.pasteur.fr/mbonomi/cryo-em-emmi/-/tree/master/scripts).